crixfer/odin-recepies/README.md

 With that command, I was able to connect the repository to the local folder.
 Now, I opened the folder in VS and will start to work accordingly.

+Proceeding with the recipes...

+After following the step by step guide, I learned how to properly add files, changes made to them, commit and push and pull in git after editing my project.

+I used all the necessary steps to add titles, images, link pages and all to make a simple menu page.

+Lets continue then.